Drumnadrochit TIC to Cannich Village

 - % of Ascent: 46%

 Stage 1 has changed to incorporate a new off road section.
-For update visit the News page
+For updates visit the News page

 From the east the start of the Affric Kintail Way is at the Loch Ness Hub.
 Drumnadrochit - "ridge of the bridge" - is situated at the crossing of the River Enrick on the traditional route between Inverness and the south.
 Dating from the 12th century one of it's main features is the Telford Bridge built in the early 1800s and replaced shortly afterwards when the original was washed away in a flood.
 The village green of old was the overnight resting place for sheep and cattle en route to market.
 Given its location on Loch Ness it is not surprising Drumnadrochit has two Nessie exhibition centres while historic Urquhart Castle is just south of the village at Strone Point.